joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

 // Each configuration is set to the default value jsonSchema2Pojo {

-  // Whether to allow 'additional' properties to be supported in classes by adding a map to
-  // hold these.
-This is true by default, meaning that the schema rule 'additionalProperties'
-  // controls whether the map is added.
-Set this to false to globabally disable additional properties. includeAdditionalProperties = false

-  // Whether to generate builder-style methods of the form withXxx(value) (that return this),
-  // alongside the standard, void-return setters. generateBuilders = false

-  // Whether to use primitives (long, double, boolean) instead of wrapper types where possible
-  // when generating bean properties (has the side-effect of making those properties non-null). usePrimitives = false

   // Location of the JSON Schema file(s).
 This may refer to a single file or a directory of files. source = files("${sourceSets.main.output.resourcesDir}/json")